 As a veteran student, you will be provided an SDSU College of Extended Studies Veteran Information Bulletin explaining in further detail the college's policies.
 You will be expected to adhere to policies or risk being dismissed and or being suspended from receiving veteran education benefits.

-If you have any questions, please feel free to contact the College of Extended Studies .
+If you have any questions, please feel free to commplete our contact form.